neo-project/neo-modules/docs/RestServer/Addons.md

 ## RestServer Plugin
-In this secion of you will learn how to make a `neo-cli` plugin that integrates with `RestServer` plugin.
+In this section of you will learn how to make a `neo-cli` plugin that integrates with `RestServer` plugin.
 Lets take a look at [Example Plugin](/examples/RestServerPlugin).

-- No reference to `RestServer` is reqired.
+- No reference to `RestServer` is required.
 - Requires DotNet 7.0

 ## Folder Structure